Covering sickness: Treatment

 Because this disease is highly durable in its equine host, it has proved very difficult to develop a vaccine for it.
 There are four main drugs on the market that are used to treat the clinical signs of dourine: Suramin, Diminazen, Cymerlarsan, and Quinapyramin.
-However, none of the listed drugs are a cure and even the individual animals that are treated will experience relapses.
+However, none of the listed drugs is a cure and even the individual animals that are treated will experience relapses.
 Although this disease is not fatal in all cases and spontaneous recovery can occur, the death rate is relatively high and listed at a mortality rate of over fifty percent.

 This lack of a cure or vaccine is a definite problem in the equine industry, especially in developing countries where equines are highly valuable for both agriculture and transportation.
 Dourine is considered an endemic problem in developing countries, where over sixty percent of equines in the world are located.
 The protocol for this disease, as stated by OIE, currently stands at slaughter of seropositive animals.
 This is not an economically feasible option for many people who depend on horses for their livelihood.
 Therefore, it is crucial to continue research in this field and develop a viable vaccine.